From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Methods

-\textbf{Data Collection: }Using the Unofficial TikTok API\footnote{\url{https://github.com/davidteather/TikTok-Api}}, we collected data for around 1,000 algorithmically served videos for each of the 585 seed hashtags.
-This resulted in a dataset of 275,291 videos and a total of 504,294 unique hashtags.
+Using the Unofficial TikTok API\footnote{\url{https://github.com/davidteather/TikTok-Api}}, we collected up to 1,000 publicly available, algorithmically surfaced videos for each of the 585 seed hashtags during the data collection period.
+This resulted in an initial, raw dataset of 272,910 videos.
+These videos contained a total of 504,294 unique hashtags (including both substance-related terms and general hashtags that co-occurred with them).